 Early detection is the key.
-Because our primary goal has always been to delivery the best quality care to our patients, we added breast tomosynthesis (known as 3D Mammography), to our breast health services.
+Because our primary goal has always been to deliver the best quality care to our patients, we added breast tomosynthesis (known as 3D Mammography), to our breast health services.
 Mammography remains the single most effective method of screening for breast cancer.
 It can detect cancer several years before physical symptoms appear.

 3D and Digital Mammography Services